martacduarte/blood-gene-expression-ageing-prediction/README.md

 If you use this pipeline, please cite the accompanying thesis:

-> Duarte, M. (2026). *Ageing prediction model from blood gene expression*.
+> Duarte, M. (2026). *Ageing prediction models from blood gene expression*.
 Master's thesis, Faculdade de Ciências da Universidade do Porto.

-## Contact

-Marta Duarte — Faculdade de Ciências da Universidade do Porto